The latest news for New Zealand Landlords and Tenants

-Once you’ve been given someone that you can contact, it might be worth flicking them an email or a text message explaining who you are and if they’d be happy to speak to you about your prospective tenant.
+Once you’ve been given contact details for a reference check, it might be worth flicking them an email or a text message explaining who you are and if they’d be happy to speak to you about your prospective tenant.

 Many people do not answer phone calls if they see a random or unknown number, so sending them a message about your intentions beforehand will ensure you are successful in reaching them.

-Once you get in contact with them, arrange a time that suits you both to talk.
+Once you get in contact with them, arrange a time that suits you both to discuss the reference check.

-What to ask a reference that is a friend
+What to ask in a reference check with a tenants friend

 - How do you know [potential tenant]?